WV Enterprises: Bringing American and Appalachian History to Life

 Karen Vuranch

-WV Enterprises Bringing American and Appalachian History to LifeStoryteller, actress, and writer Karen Vuranch is known for her traditional storytelling, plays based on oral history, and living history presentations of famous American women.
+WV Enterprises Bringing American and Appalachian History to LifeStoryteller, actress, and writer Karen Vuranch weaves together a love of history, a passion for stories and a sense of community.
+She is known for her traditional storytelling, plays based on oral history, and living history presentations of famous American women.
 She brings history to life through her unique performance style, which combines storytelling and drama to create an engaging presentation.

 Her work has been honored by several organizations over the years.
-Recently, she was the Oak Hill Quota Club's honoree at their annual roast.
+Most recently, she was awarded the Tamarack Fellowship.
+Tamarack is the West Virginia state arts center and the fellowship was awarded for her lifetime achievement in the arts.
+She also was the Oak Hill Quota Club's honoree at their annual roast in 2008.
 In 2005, she received the Robert C. Byrd Community Service Award from the Corridor L Tourism Commission.
 The West Virginia Storytelling Guild honored her in 2004 with their Robert McWhorter Achievement Award.
 Tamarack, the state arts center, gave her the Performing Artist of the Year Award in 2003.
 She received the Spirit of West Virginia Award by the West Virginia Tourism Commission for her work performing West Virginia history in 1996.
 In 1990, she received the Celebrate Women Award from the Women's Commission of the West Virginia Legislature.
 Recently, Karen was given the 2000 Performing Artist of the Year Award by Tamarack, the West Virginia State Artisan Center.
 Karen studied theater at Ashland University in Ashland, Ohio and at the University College Galway in Galway, Ireland.

-She has an M.A. in Humanities from West Virginia Graduate College and teaches Introduction to Theater and Speech for the Concord University Campus in Beckley.
+Karen has an M.A. in Humanities and is currently a full-time faculty member at Concord University.
+As the director of the Theatre program at Concord, Karen directs 3-4 plays a year and teaches a wide spectrum of theatre classes.
+Notably, she has brought her own experiences to Concord and teaches Living History to her students.
 Through her interest in the humanities and belief in the importance of communities, Karen has built a reputation gathering oral history interviews and turning those true life experiences into performances.
 She feels it is important to preserve the personal and family stories of a community.
-She conducts residencies with elementary through high school students, teaching them to interview their family members and, in turn, tell their family stories.
 Recently she received a letter from a woman in West Virginia who took part in a group session Karen conducted when she was gathering oral history for a new play.
 The woman wrote, "Thank you for your workshop.
 I never thought before that my life was important.
 Now, I know that I am part of my country's history."
-Karen Vuranch is available for performances, workshops and residencies.
-She performs regularly for conferences, banquets, schools and arts events.
+Karen Vuranch performs regularly for conferences, banquets, tour groups, schools and arts events and is available for performances, workshops and residencies.

 WV Enterprises Bringing American and Appalachian History to Life